MatthiasGisch/Education-GraphRAG/REINGEST_GUIDE.md

 ## Post-Ingest: Cleanup Scripts

-Even with improved code, you may still need to run cleanup scripts from `CLEANUP_EMPTY_SECTIONS.md`:
+Even with improved code and auto-stitching, you may still need to run cleanup scripts from `CLEANUP_EMPTY_SECTIONS.md`:

 ```cypher
 // 1.
 Delete any remaining empty sections